dankogai/js-base64/README.md

 [Base64]: http://en.wikipedia.org/wiki/Base64

-## HEADS UP: switch to TypeScript since version 3.3
+## HEADS UP

-In version 3.0 `js-base64` switch to ES2015 module.
-That made it easy to switch to TypeScript(just renaming `base64.mjs` to `base64.ts` was almost enough).
+In version 3.0 `js-base64` switch to ES2015 module so it is no longer compatible with legacy browsers like IE (see below).
+And since version 3.3 it is written in TypeScript.
 Now `base64.mjs` is compiled from `base64.ts` then `base64.js` is generated from `base64.mjs`.

 ## Install